-If you or someone you love has been bitten by a dog, it may be possible to get compensation for your injuries by filing a dog bite suit.
-These claims, which are brought against the animal’s owner or possessor, can be quite challenging because certain requirements must be proven in order to recover damages.
+If you or someone you love has been bitten by a dog, it may be possible to get compensation by pursuing a legal claim.
+Dog bite cases are brought against the animal’s owner or possessor, but can be challenging because certain elements must be proven to recover damages.

-For more than six decades, the Michigan personal injury attorneys at Sinas Dramis have been helping victims of dog attacks get the justice they deserve.
-Our experienced lawyers are skilled in the complexities of Michigan dog bite laws, which is why we have obtained significant awards for our clients.
+For more than six decades, the Michigan personal injury attorneys at Sinas Dramis have been helping dog bite victims get the justice they deserve.
+Our attorneys understand the complexities of Michigan dog bite laws, which is why we have obtained significant awards for our clients.
 Here are just a few examples:

 - $500,000 – woman violently attacked by a dog while working for a lawn-care service.